miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 programming in the large - syntax made for humans

 Modules in C/C++:
-- header files: .h
+- header files: .h (signatures, documentation for all the methods)
 - want a list? list.h (stuff) and list.c (implementation)
 - c is much older -> separate stuff from program implementation .cpp
-parallel: masina cu servodire
+parallel: masina cu servo-directie